Information for visitors

 - There is wheelchair access throughout most parts of the Botanical Garden.
 Be aware that certain parts of the garden are steep and have narrow tracks.

-- Exhibitions in Collett's House and the Climate are accessible with wheelchair.
-There is also HC toilets in the exhibitions.
+- Exhibitions in Collett's House, Brøgger's House and the Climate are accessible with wheelchair.
+There are also HC toilets in the exhibitions.

 - The greenhouses (The Palm House and The Victoria House) are unfortunately not adapted for wheelchair access.